ShovanPritaPaul/ShovanPritaPaul/README.md

 ###  Hello, world👋!
 I'm Shovan Prita Paul.

 Welcome to my GitHub, a hub showcasing my journey as a computer science and engineering student.
-Dive into my projects spanning Java, C, C++, and the web trio of HTML, CSS, and JavaScript.
+Dive into my projects spanning Java,python, C, C++, and the web trio of HTML, CSS, and .
 It's a snapshot of my evolving skills and endless curiosity in the world of technology.

 Skills: Python / JAVA / C / C++ / JS / HTML / CSS / php